-Amanda Illing joined in 2009.
-Her role as CEO is to take a lead in the strategic development and management of chambers and to implement its business plan.
+Amanda’s role as CEO of Gatehouse Chambers is to take a lead in the strategic development and management of chambers and to implement its business plan.
 She takes a key role with colleagues in developing business and long-lasting relationships with clients.
 She takes responsibility for the recruitment of and career development of the barristers and her staff team.

 Amanda was previously the Private Secretary to the Director of Public Prosecutions and a caseworker in the Crown Prosecution Service, handling cases such as the second and successful appeal of the Birmingham Six, and the first corporate manslaughter prosecution following the sinking of the Herald of Free Enterprise.